Who is the Top Investor In Marathon Petroleum Corporation (MPC)?

 The top institutional shareholder in the company is Blackrock Inc. with over 69.14 million shares valued at $2.86 billion.
 The investor’s holdings represent 10.62% of the MPC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 62.09 million shares valued at $2.57 billion to account for 9.53% of the shares outstanding.
 The other top investors are State Street Corporation which holds 38.76 million shares representing 5.95% and valued at over $1.6 billion, while Morgan Stanley holds 2.65% of the shares totaling 17.27 million with a market value of $714.49 million.

-The stock witnessed a 17.25% loss in the last 1 month and extending the period to 3 months gives it a 30.20%, and is -0.29% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 4.40% over the week and 3.59% over the month.
+The stock witnessed a 15.94% loss in the last 1 month and extending the period to 3 months gives it a 35.44%, and is 0.75% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.51% over the week and 3.59% over the month.

 Marathon Petroleum Corporation (MPC) Analyst Forecasts